LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 } Node;
 ```

-Apart from that, we will define some numbers to constraint the behaviour of the lined list:
+Apart from that, we will define certain numbers to constrain the behavior of the linked list:

 ```c
 #define MAX_KEY_LEN 256